3D Scanning and Printing

 - Apply design methods and production processes to show your understanding of 3D printing.

 - Demonstrate how scanning technology can be used to digitize object(s)

 - Linked to the group assignment page

 - Explained what you learned from testing the 3D printers

 - Documented how you designed and 3D printed your object and explained why it could not be easily made subtractively

 - Included your original design files for 3D printing

 Define cannot be easily made subtractively

-Answer: Your model has undercuts, overhangs, nested parts, meshes etc.
+Answer: Your model has undercuts, overhangs, print-in-place or nested parts (that can't be disassembled), etc.